deadhedd/obsidian-note-engine/contract.md

 `log.sh` **MUST NOT** call `exit` except for the “executed directly” guard path.

 The caller (typically `job-wrap.sh`) owns decisions about whether logging failures should fail the job.
+The default posture is **non-fatal**: logging failures **MUST NOT** fail a job that can still produce its primary notes or data artifacts.
+If a logging failure implies the execution environment is unsafe or corrupted (e.g., disk is read-only, filesystem errors), the caller **MAY** treat it as fatal to protect artifact integrity.

 #### 3.2.10 Non-Goals